ichen-lab-ucsb/EasyDIVER/README.md

 # Dependencies and Installation
 The pipeline script was written to run on Unix-based systems, like Linux, Ubuntu, and MacOS.
 Windows 10 also has a Linux subsystem and should be able to run the script.

-To use the pipeline, first install the two dependencies: python and PANDASeq.
+To use the pipeline, first install the two dependencies: [Python](https://www.python.org/downloads/) and [PANDASeq](https://github.com/neufeld/pandaseq/wiki/Installation).
 We recommend using the Anaconda distribution of python, and adding the Bioconda channel to Anaconda's package manager, conda.
-We defer to their documentation for installation.
+See the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/) for installation.
 After installing Anaconda with Bioconda, PANDASeq is easily installed using conda with:

 `conda install pandaseq`